Black Student Success

 Black Table Talk

 Black Table Talk is a monthly town hall gathering in the CREDE where we will hold informal discussions around a variety of topics that affect Black/African American students, and students of the African Diaspora; both here on campus and in the larger society.
-The town halls are a safe space to learn from one another and will help foster a system of support and skills that will help you traverse your time at Elon University and in life beyond.
+The town halls are a safe space to learn from one another and will help foster a system of support and skills that will help you traverse your journey at Elon University and in life beyond.

 Black Student Union (BSU)